myllynen/pcp-bcc-pmda/README.md

     * PCP BCC PMDA modules would not need to store no metric data
 * For optimal performance a rewrite in C could be considered
   * Would lose the ease of Python for unclear gain, not planned
+* Implement support for use separate module processes upon request (for example, isolate = True in module config) to allow overlapping kprobes
+  * Will be added later if a real need arises, not wanted by default
 * Submit to upstream for proper inclusion as part of PCP
   * If upstream interest and no design flaws / architectural issue found
   * Use a registered PMDA code instead of the temporary 499